jennerwein/swarmlab/swarm_ansible_prov/README.md

 Element | Content
 ---------------- | -------------
-provision | The main used playbook and all roles (docker, docker-swarm, general, portainer, visualizer) config.yml | The default configuration of the Lab, to change the default configuration, please read the following link or the comments in config file
+provision | The main used playbook and all roles (docker, docker-swarm, general, portainer, visualizer) config.yml | The default configuration of the Lab, to change the default configuration, please read the **Lab configuration** part or the comments in config file
 Vagrantfile | FIle used to build the virtual machines of the Lab

 ## Lab configuration